 This paradigm shift has begun, as evidenced by conventional agricultural groups such as the Minnesota State Cattlemen’s Association, the MN Corn Growers, the MN Soybean Growers inclusion of soil health training and education at their conventions, meetings and publications; proven financial success of soil health practitioners and demonstration of their practices and bottom lines; and widespread discussion of soil health principles and practices in magazines ranging from Successful Farming to Graze Magazine.

 SFA has a strong record of success in educating and supporting professionals to help producers to be successful economically, and to be soil health practitioners.
-Its Networking for Soil Health Project has been successful, and over time, has achieved changes on the landscape that need to be continued and expanded.
+Its Networking for Soil Health Project has, over time, achieved changes on the landscape that need to be continued and expanded.
 This can only happen if its “train the trainer” program is supported.
 In the same way that soil needs care to be healthy and productive, so does the training and support of agricultural practitioners, achieved through the SFA project.

 Near term outcomes: SFA’s Project will result in a cadre of agricultural professionals within NRCS/SWCD, Extension, FSA and other NGO ag educators who have been trained on sustainable agriculture fundamentals, and in particular, on soil health practices and research.
 These currently number over 55 at present, as a result of the first SFA Networking for Soil Health project.